-There’s a reason you’ve been hearing a lot about the digital workplace lately.
-Researchers forecast that companies will spend nearly $35 – $80 billion on digital workplace technologies in the next few years.
+There’s a reason you’ve been hearing a lot about the digital workspace lately.
+Researchers forecast that companies will spend nearly $35 – $80 billion on workplace technologies in the next few years.
 From our own research here at Firstup, we know 75 percent of organizations plan to increase spending specifically on workforce communications.

 The digital workplace is not just a challenge for HR and IT to sort out in the next few years—it will require the entire company to adapt and shift.